Table of Contents

 Diet can play an important role in eliminating bad dog breath.
-Provide your dog with quality dog food and provide fresh clean water, every day.
-Also make sure they aren’t eating anything they shouldn’t be.
+Provide your dog with quality dog food and fresh, clean water every day.
+Also, make sure they aren't eating anything they shouldn't be.

-- Coconut oil in food or on toothbrush - Coconut oil can have several health benefits for your dog including freshening breath.
-You can either add coconut oil to your dog’s food or brush their teeth with it directly.
+- Coconut oil in food or on a toothbrush - Coconut oil can have several health benefits for your dog, including freshening breath.
+You can either add coconut oil to your dog's food or brush their teeth with it directly.
 Keep note that you should also continue a regular brushing schedule.

-- Water additive mouthwash for dogs - You can purchase mouthwash for dogs which can be added to their water bowl.
+- Water additive mouthwash for dogs - You can purchase mouthwash specifically for dogs that you can add to their water bowl.
 It functions much like a human mouthwash and should remove tartar and help fight plaque.